Do you need insurance on a car that doesn’t run? (What You Should Know in 2024)

 What should I do with a vehicle that doesn't run?

 When deciding what to do with your car, consider options like repairs, storage, selling, or disposing of it.
-Explore options such as fixing, storing, selling, or disposing of the car, ensuring it is kept in a secure location to protect it from damage or theft, while also considering does car insurance cover repairs.
+Explore options such as fixing, storing, selling, or disposing of the car, ensuring it is kept in a secure location to protect it from damage or theft, while also considering whether car insurance covers repairs.

 Do you need car insurance on a non-operational vehicle?